-- 1. Develop SOP of basics on how to grow the best cherries. - a.
+- 1. Develop SOP of basics on how to consistently grow the best quality cherries. - a.
 Nutrition and PGR's. - b.
 Optimum balance of vigor. - c.
-Soil health. - d.
-Irrigation near harvest for optimum firmness - e.
-Determine export ability by variety. - f.
-Postharvest management for stem quality retention. - 2.
+Optimum balance and management of crop load (e.g. do new varieties tend to alternate bear?
+See: Pearl series, SweetNote; how to manage new varieties esp. pruning) - d.
+Soil health. - e.
+Irrigation near harvest for optimum firmness - f.
+Determine export ability by variety - g.
+Postharvest management for stem quality retention (e.g. stem quality: Skeena/Sweetheart/Early Robin). - h.
+Mitigation of heat stress (e.g. ho to profitably grow Skeena/Bing and other varieties that suffer from high heat) - 2.
 BMP for cherry packing lines to ensure spoilage prevention and food safety - a.
 BMP for hydrocoolers to eliminate potential for microbial contamination. - b.
 Review of current practices and the reduction that occurs from our current controls. - 3.
 Storage technology: efficiency and suitability of new technology (such as below freezing storage) - 4.
-Fruit abscission: understanding of the underlying mechanism (why did fruit release between stem and cherry this year?, PGR's such as GA esp. in years of mixed maturity, ethephon: variety specific response) - 5.
-Cold hardiness (e.g. both going in and out of winter, ABA application to defoliate) - 6.
+Fruit abscission: understanding of the underlying mechanism (why did fruit release between stem and cherry this year?; PGR's such as GA esp. in years of mixed maturity, ethephon: variety specific response) - 5.
+Cold hardiness (e.g. both going in and out of winter, ABA application to defoliate, e.g. for new variety rootstock combinations: Black Pearl/Krymsk) - 6.
 Stone fruit physiology: understand ripening (e.g. why did apricots ripen before Bing in 2023, why did fruit not size)